chimnayajith/baaaankkkkkkkkkk/README.md

 1. Run the main.py file.

-2. The default admin credentials are >
+2. The default admin credentials are :
->username : admin
+> username : admin
->password : admin
+> password : admin